The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Single target heal(200p) + Shield (400p)
 * Has two charges
-* Use as your primary tank upkeep tool, always keeping at least one on cooldown.
+* Use it as your primary tank upkeep tool, always keeping at least one on cooldown.
 Can also be used on a non-tank to help them deal with incoming damage if needed.

 ![](/img/jobs/ast/exaltation.png)